 Though the stories in this collection cover nearly a twenty-year time frame, it is clear that from before Lincoln was elected to even a dozen years after the Civil War, the war was affecting people's lives.
 Bound together by Southern heritage and an underlying thread of faith, these four stories make a lovely collection of historical fiction.

-Thank you Thomas Nelson and NetGalley for providing an e-book for review; I was not
+Thank you Thomas Nelson and NetGalley for providing an e-book for review; I was not required to make the review positive, and all opinions are my own.

 Related books: